rlexa/profile/profile.md

 Chronologically descending.

+### 05/2025 - 12/2025 **[Vonovia](https://www.vonovia.de/)** (SPA Client with HTML5/CSS3, Angular, Typescript, NodeJS Backend-for-Frontend)

+**Elevator Asset Management UX Solution**

+As a supporting Angular frontend expert engineer refactored, modernized and implemented features for a sophisticated, multi-faceted, multi-brand UX solution for elevator based assets with high data complexity and density, including working on a NodeJS backend-for-frontend module as an interface to other backend microservices.

+**Key Features and Capabilities:**

+- **Angular Upgrade Preparation:** Worked on preparing to move to more modern Angular versions from the legacy version
+- **Backend driven layout forms:** Multiple different UX cases for data and layout dynamically requested from backend
+- **Custom Visualization:** Dynamic backend-driven editable data tables, panorama picture viewer, assets on google maps
+- **Maintenance:** Added unit testing with Jest, refactored routing and added more modern patterns to state management, added code generation using openapi contract files
+- **Training:** Workshops for change detection, provider and state management in Angular, unit testing

+**Technical Implementation:**

+- **Frontend:** Single-page multi-brand application (SPA) Angular 15 (at the time of entry) and other dependencies
+- **Backend-for-Frontend (BFF):** NodeJS interface for communication with other microservices

+This project demonstrates expertise by quickly onboarding into a large and complex frontend project, gaining a deep understanding of the business domain while efficiently analyzing and working with files routinely exceeding 2k lines of code, ensuring rapid productivity and high-quality contributions.

+- Tasks
+  - SPA WebClient (Angular 15~ Typescript Rxjs, Angular Material)
+  - NodeJS Backend-for-Frontend (Typescript)
+  - Workshops and trainings for Typescript, Angular, RXJS, Functional Programming, Unit Testing Concepts
+- Info
+  - target audience: elevator asset manager, elevator maintenance worker
+  - asset data, management of involved companies and staff
+- Orga
+  - Frontend Expert, frontend team 3 ppl.
+  - NodeJS fullstack frontend part (API and backend-to-backend)
+- Tech
+  - HTML5/CSS3 (SCSS)
+  - Angular 15~ (Javascript, Typescript)
+  - Rxjs
+  - LocalStorage, SessionStorage, WebSocket
+  - Angular Material
+  - Unit Testing and mocking via Jest, ng-mocks, ts-mockery
+  - incl. working with authentication, translations and a lot of 3rd party libraries
+- Phase:
+  - product is live

 ### 07/2024 - 12/2024 **[RWE Trading](https://www.group.rwe/)** (SPA Client with HTML5/CSS3, Angular, Typescript, ECharts)

 **RWE Trading Floor UX Solution**